 In today's global economy, companies across all industries are experimenting with various ways of leading, managing and doing business.
 Whether it is to get an edge on the competitor or try to become an industry leader, businesses are tailoring their leadership practices to foster innovation, productivity and, perhaps most importantly, employee satisfaction.

 A laid-back office environment or a fast-paced workplace?
 Every organisation has a different leadership style.
 From the department manager who rules with an iron fist, to the boss who concentrates solely on performance and results, each business is unique.

 Therefore, it is essential that you are assessing your leadership model.
-To help you understand the different types, we have gathered a list of the more common approaches and what they look like in practice; here are eight different leadership styles that you could employ in your business.
+To help you understand the different types, we have gathered a list of the more common approaches and what they look like in practice, so that you can consider which style might work best within your organisation.